 Dr Sharon Horne, BSc, B.Psych (Hons) Ph.D.
 MAPS

-Dr. Sharon Horne is an experienced Psychologist with more than 18 years work experience.
+Dr. Sharon Horne is an experienced Psychologist with 20 years work experience.
 Sharon is a full member of the Australian Psychological Society (APS) and is registered with APRAH.
 Sharon has a Medicare Provider Number, which enables eligible clients to access Medicare benefits and Private Health Fund rebates.

 Sharon refers to herself as a Counselling Psychologist.
 Counselling psychology is unique in its attention to both psychologically healthy individuals dealing with normal life stressors, and individuals facing problems associated with emotional and mental disorders.